Krafalski/hfb/README.md

 - `git add .`
 - `git commit -m 'changed .price color'`
 -  `git checkout dev`
-- `git checkout -b 'price-fix` to make a new branch off of dev (and automatically be switched to the new branch) **
+- `git checkout -b price-fix` to make a new branch off of dev (and automatically be switched to the new branch) **

 ###### Atom - index.hmtl:
 - Update the price of happy fun ball from `$14.95` to `$24.95` (~ line 19 of `index.html`)